yolennnzhuo/Snow-Water-Equivalent-SWE-Estimation-Tool/README.md

 - train_file: The file path to load the data for training.
 - test_file: The file path to load the data for testing.
 - var: The features required for training.
-- ts: The time sequence length, the number of time steps to be considered in model.
+- ts: The time sequence length, the number of time steps to be considered in the model.
 - scaler_y: The scaler used to scale the testing target values.

 Methods:
 - get_y_scaler(): Get the scaler for target data.
-- get_data_loaders(): Get the data loader for training, testing and validation.
+- get_data_loaders(): Get the data loader for training, testing, and validation.
 - inverse_scale_target(): Reverse the predicted value back to the original scale by using the scaler from 'get_y_scaler()'.

 How to use: